revaleo/project1/README.md

-# project#1-Coffee Shot Data Analysis
+# project#1-Coffee Shop Data Analysis

 ## Project Description
 This project is an individual project from Revature that involves analyzing 3 given datasets about a mock coffee shop sales data, branches and available beverages.
 Spark and Hive are used to query the data in order to give answers to a few statistical questions.
 A prediction/pattern was also tasked to be found from the data.